-One of the most criticized decision that any Superintendent can make is the decision to declare a snow day or a delay in the school day due to inclement weather.
+One of the most criticized decisions any Superintendent can make is declaring a snow day or a school-day delay due to inclement weather.

 I have made it a policy to never criticize a Superintendent – as both a parent and a teacher – for these decisions for a number of reasons:

-- I believe that every Superintendent is making what he or she believes to be the right call when it comes to inclement weather.
+- I believe that every Superintendent is making the right call when it comes to inclement weather.
 No Superintendent in the world wants a child harmed on the way to school.
-In other words, these difficult decisions are made with the best possible intentions, which is all we can ask of leaders when making decisions involving enormous uncertainty.
+In other words, these difficult decisions are made with the best possible intentions, which is all we can ask of leaders when faced with enormous uncertainty.
 Complaining about the decision after the fact serves absolutely no purpose.
 Your complaints will not cause a Superintendent to make a better decision next time.
-He or she are already trying to make the best possible decision every time already.
+He or she is already trying to make the best possible decision every time.

 - This is a decision involving the weather.
-Any decision regarding the weather is an incredibly difficult one to make.
+Any decision about the weather is incredibly difficult.
 It’s impossible to predict.
-Thinking that a school official knows what the weather conditions will be with any degree of certainty when the meteorologists are often uncertain is absurd.
+Thinking that a school official knows what the weather conditions will be with any degree of certainty, when meteorologists are often uncertain, is absurd.

 - Just as important as the actual road conditions are the sidewalks.
 Many children walk to school.
-The roads might look pristine, but if the sidewalks around the schools have not been cleared, a delay may need to be called.
-Too often people decide if a Superintendent has made a good decision based upon their own limited set of information.
+The roads might look pristine, but if the sidewalks around the schools have not been cleared, a delay may be needed.
+Too often, people decide whether a Superintendent has made a good decision based on their own limited information.

-- Snow days and and delays throw families into chaos.
+- Snow days and delays throw families into chaos.
 Childcare must often be found at the last minute.
-When it can’t be found, children far too young to be left home alone often are.
+When it can’t be found, children far too young to be left home alone are often left alone.
 Adults arrive at work late and risk losing their jobs if it happens too often.
-All of this also weighs heavily on the mind of a Superintendent.
+All of this also weighs heavily on a Superintendent’s mind.

 None of this is to imply that safety should be first and foremost in the mind of a Superintendent when making the decision, but he or she must also bring all of these factors to bear when making the call.
 It’s a much more complex decision than I think most people realize.